VuLe98/po-paradigma/README.md

 ![helloWorld](Onderzoek_Functionele_Paradigma_Vu_Le_592420_ASD_APP/prolog_images/hello_world_2.png)

-As you can see above, it will return the written string 'Hello world'.
+As you can see above, it will return the written string 'Hello world' with the boolean 'true' right after.